PacktPublishing/Python-Reinforcement-Learning/README.md

 * Defeat Atari arcade games using the value iteration method
 * Discover how to deal with discrete and continuous action spaces in various environments

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838649777">https://packt.link/free-ebook/9781838649777 </a> </p>